metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composite_resource_definition_v1_manifest.md

 Optional:

-- `open_apiv3_schema` (Map of String) OpenAPIV3Schema is the OpenAPI v3 schema to use for validation and pruning.
+- `open_apiv3_schema` (Map of String) OpenAPIV3Schema is the OpenAPI v3 schema to use for validation andpruning.